 Fresh broccoli with garlic sauce!
 A super easy Asian-inspired side dish featuring nutrient-packed broccoli drenched in a savory garlic sauce.
 (Plus it’s done in only 15 minutes!)

 We love this quick & easy side dish packed with flavor!
-The smell is downright heavenly when the garlic sauce hits the pan.
+The smell is heavenly when the garlic sauce hits the pan.
 It may even convince the pickiest eaters that broccoli is in fact… delicious! 😉 This recipe makes about 4 side servings, however I find it to be pretty addictive so it usually ends up as 2-3 servings for us.

 How to Cook Broccoli

 There are a couple different methods of cooking the broccoli, depending on your preference.
 Stir-frying (as in the directions below) will leave a nice crunch.
 If you want to achieve more tender broccoli, simply steam for a few minutes first and then continue with the directions to stir fry.
 (And if you want a kick, try adding crushed red pepper flakes.)

 If you enjoy this, you may also want to check out another one of my favorites: Broccoli Cashew Stir-Fry!

 PS – come join The Garden Grazer on Instagram and share a photo if you make or adapt this!
 (Also please leave a review & star rating below if you give it a try.
 Your feedback is greatly appreciated – thank you!)

 Broccoli with Asian Garlic Sauce

 - 4 cups broccoli florets (1 large bunch)

 - 3 garlic cloves